kadmil/stETH-wstETH-Integration-paper/README.md

 method, staking it and wrapping the received stETH.

-## WSTETH ERC20 Token Smart Contract Technical Assessment

-- Compiler version: v0.6.12+commit.27d51765
-- Decimals: 18
-- Overflow checks: Yes, the contract uses the OpenZeppelin's `SafeMath` library for uint operations.
-- Mitigation against allowance race-condition: No.
-- Upgradeable contract patterns: No.
-- Access control or restriction lists: No.
-- Non-standard features or behaviors: Yes, the functions for wrapping/unwrapping stETH tokens to wstETH and back.

-## Formal Verification Considerations

-- Does transfer have simple semantics?
-Yes.

-- Does transferFrom have simple semantics?
-Yes.

-- Can balances be arbitrarily modified by some actor?
-No.

-- Are there any external calls?
-Yes: wstETH calls to stETH upon wrapping/unwrapping to/from stETH (`wrap` and `unwrap` functions) and from ETH (the `receive() payable` function).
-The standard ERC20 interface methods don't issue any external calls.

-## Testnet Information

-WstETH is deployed on Görli at https://goerli.etherscan.io/address/0x6320cd32aa674d2898a68ec82e869385fc5f7e2f and uses the Görli deployment of stETH at https://goerli.etherscan.io/address/0x1643E812aE58766192Cf7D2Cf9567dF2C37e9B7F.

 ## Contract Logic Summary

 - [wstETH](https://docs.lido.fi/contracts/wsteth) is a permissionless constant-balance wrapper token for the rebasing [stETH](https://docs.lido.fi/contracts/lido), the main Ethereum liquid staking token by Lido.